pigeonflight/ECQuiz/README.txt

  The L2 Lisp parser was written by Wolfram Fenske.

- Several icons used in ECAssignmentBox are from the "Silk icon set":http://www.famfamfam.com/lab/icons/silk/ by Mark James.
+ Several icons used in ECQuiz are from the "Silk icon set":http://www.famfamfam.com/lab/icons/silk/ by Mark James.
 They are licensed under a "Creative Commons Attribution 2.5 License":http://creativecommons.org/licenses/by/2.5/.